blrobin2/blrobin2.github.io/_posts/2023-06-07-a-history-of-violence.md

 letterboxd_url: https://boxd.it/4ljZhr
 mst3k: false
 rifftrax: false
-category: movie_review
+category: movie-review
 ---

 Rewatching for a podcast

 The guy who fucks his wife also shoots some bad fellas.
 The TV calls him a hero.
 Ed Harris and his friends recognize him, and the guy who fucks becomes the guy who doesn’t fuck around